Zhima-Mochi/Mysql-Playground-Image/README.md

 ## Tasks
 ### Find begin and end
-The seq_num in table find_begin_end are not continuous.
-Write an SQL query to find the begin and end of continuous ranges of seq_num in table find_begin_end.
+The seq_num in table numbers are not continuous.
+Write an SQL query to find the begin and end of continuous ranges of seq_num in table numbers.
 #### Example:
 | seq_num |
 | :-----: |